-Laurie Johnston, Ph.D., is associate professor of theology and religious studies at Emmanuel College in Boston.
+Laurie Johnston is the executive vice president of the Sant’Egidio Foundation for Peace and Dialogue and an associate professor of theology and religious studies at Emmanuel College in Boston.
 A social ethicist, she has written on just war theory, peacebuilding, Catholic-Muslim relations, and political theology.
-Her co-edited volumes include The Surprise of Reconciliation in the Catholic Tradition (with J.J.
-Carney) and Can War be Just in the 21st Century? (with Tobias Winright).
+Her co-edited volumes include The Surprise of Reconciliation in the Catholic Tradition (2018, with J.J.
+Carney) and Can War be Just in the 21st Century?
+(2015, with Tobias Winright).

 In 2016, Pope Francis was scheduled to visit Mexico, but quickly arranged to make a detour when he learned that Russian Orthodox Patriarch Kirill would be in Cuba around the same time.
 For the first time in nearly 1,000 years of schism, the Roman Catholic pope met with the Russian Orthodox patriarch.
 It was brief—they simply met at Havana airport for a few hours—but particularly in the midst of the conflict in Ukraine, this was a meeting with major geopolitical implications.
 When he caught sight of Patriarch Kirill, Pope Francis immediately exclaimed, “Finally!
 We are brothers.”